-Interest expense for the three and six months ended June 30, 2012 consists of \$5.5 million and \$7.3 million, respectively, of imputed interest on the royalty sale transaction and \$2.4 million and \$5.0 million, respectively, of interest primarily from our convertible subordinated notes and capital leases.
-Interest expense for the three and six months ended June 30, 2011 consists of \$2.6 million and \$5.2 million, respectively, of interest primarily from our convertible subordinated notes and capital leases.
-The increase in interest expense for the three and six months ended June 30, 2012 compared to the three and six months ended June 30, 2011 is attributable to the interest expense recorded for the royalty sale transaction.
+The increase in interest expense for the three and nine months ended September 30, 2012 compared to the three and nine months ended September 30, 2011 is attributable to the interest expense recorded for the royalty sale transaction and the senior secured notes.
 On February 24, 2012, we sold all of our rights to receive future royalty payments on CIMZIA® and MIRCERA® in exchange for \$124.0 million.
-As described in Note 4 to our Condensed Consolidated Financial Statements, this royalty sale transaction has been recorded as a liability that amortizes over the estimated royalty payment period as CIMZIA® and MIRCERA® royalties are remitted directly to the purchaser.
-While we do not anticipate making any cash payments representing interest attributable to the royalty sale transaction, we will impute interest on the transaction and record interest expense at the effective interest rate, which we currently estimate to be approximately 17%.
+As described in Note 5 to our Condensed Consolidated Financial Statements, this royalty sale transaction has been recorded as a liability that amortizes over the estimated royalty payment period as CIMZIA® and MIRCERA® royalties are remitted directly to the purchaser.
+We impute interest on the transaction and record interest expense at the effective interest rate, which we currently estimate to be approximately 17%.
+There are a number of factors that could materially affect the estimated interest rate and we will assess this estimate on a periodic basis.

-On July 11, 2012, we issued \$125.0 million of senior secured notes maturing on July 15, 2017.
+On July 11, 2012, we issued \$125.0 million of 12% senior secured notes maturing on July 15, 2017.
 In connection with this transaction, we retired a principal amount of \$42.5 million of our \$215.0 million in aggregate principal amount of 3.25% convertible subordinated notes in exchange for \$42.5 million in principal amount of senior secured notes.
-We intend to use the proceeds from the issuance of the senior secured notes and our existing cash to repay the remaining \$172.5 million in principal amount of convertible subordinated notes in full at maturity on September 28, 2012.
-The senior secured notes bear interest at 12.0% per annum.
+We repaid the remaining \$172.4 million in principal amount of convertible subordinated notes in full at maturity on September 28, 2012.